Skip to Content

 Teachers give Braum’s Book Buddy booklets to their students and monitor each student’s book reading.
 After six books, the teacher rewards the student with a coupon for a free treat from Braum’s.
 Treats include Single Dip Ice Cream Cones, Small Soft Frozen Yogurt Cones, and Single Dip Sundaes.
 Students can earn up to six treats each during the year.

-The year-round program is split into three seasons (summer, fall, and winter).
+The program only runs in the winter now (January to February).
 For every book a child reads during that time, the child can earn $2, up to $10 for five books.

 After each book, kids ages 4 to 8 need to submit a drawing of a scene from each book; for ages 9 to 12, a 50-word written summary must be submitted; and for ages 13 to 18, a 100-word written summary needs to be submitted.

-This is in addition to the Great Grades program, which award $30 every year from kindergarten to 12th grade to students who submit their grades.
+This is in addition to the Report Cards Rewards program, which awards $10 every year from kindergarten to 12th grade to students who submit their grades during July and August.

 Chuck E. Cheese Family Fun Pack Deal.

-Each time a student reads, a mark is made on this reading rewards calendar.
-After two full weeks of reading, the calendar can be turned into your local Chuck E. Cheese for 10 free Play Points (with any food purchase).
+Each time a student completes the milestone, parents can print out the certificate and it can be turned into your local Chuck E. Cheese for 10 free Play Points (with any food purchase).

 Only one calendar can be submitted per child, per day.
-But, it doesn’t expire until December 31, 2023, so it seems like you can fill it out every two weeks all year long.
+But, it doesn’t expire until December 31, 2026, so you can encourage your kids all year long.

 Half Price Books Summer Reading Camp